Contemporary psychiatry has developed powerful

-are most effective when applied on the basis of a person’s unique and individual requirements.
-Because a myriad
+are most effective when based upon a person’s unique and individual requirements.
+Because a myriad of psychological

-of psychological and psychiatric treatment possibilities exist, the selection of the most effective and suitable psychiatric
+and psychiatric treatment possibilities exist, selection of the most effective and suitable psychiatric treatment should be

-treatment should be based upon a diagnosis arrived at via thorough careful evaluation (taking into consideration both biological
+based upon a diagnosis carefully arrived at via thorough evaluation (taking into consideration both biological and psychological

 |